4SAGE

 Choose the path that fits you.
 You can always upgrade later.

-Open any AI assistant (ChatGPT, Claude, Gemini, or any other) and paste this:
+Open any AI assistant (ChatGPT, Claude, Gemini) and paste this:

 The AI reads this page and starts the design interview.